Grab Logs

 When sharing logs or longer texts it is recommended using a so-called “paste service”.
 This is useful to keep a forum / chat / issue readable for everyone and it dramatically helps a developer to read the log without saving tons of log files on their phones/PC’s.

-If you are unsure, follow the “Sensitive log files” topic.
+Keep that in mind and if you are unsure, follow the “Sensitive log files” topic.

 In general: